To the Church in Smyrna

 There are a couple of things I want to point out.
-The word Jew originates in the original Hebrew word Jehudi, meaning from the Kingdom of Judah.
+The word Jew originates in the original Hebrew word Jehudi, from the Kingdom of Judah.
 Judah is the personification of the state of consciousness representing praise.
-Jerusalem is in the mind, the mind of Christ, which is imagination.
+Jerusalem is in mind, the mind of Christ, which is imagination.
 It is the place of peace, often called zion.
-Israel represents man after Gods own heart.
-I thought I would provide some insight from the Hebrew definitions in conjunction with mystical perspective.
+Israel represents man after God’s own heart.
+I thought I would provide some insight from the Hebrew definitions in conjunction with a mystical perspective.

 Death and God

-Death means to die to the old man, meaning a former version of ourselves.
-Man, having experienced the power and the wisdom of God, dies to his former self, and thereby lives.
-The messenger of God tells the church, which is a body of believers who think they know Christ; “I know your afflictions and your poverty, yet you are rich!”
+Death means to die to the old man, a former version of ourselves.
+Man, having experienced the power and the wisdom of God, dies to his former self and thereby lives.
+The messenger of God tells the church, a body of believers who think they know Christ, “I know your afflictions and your poverty, yet you are rich!”

 Our Father in heaven is within us as us.
 God is within every man.
 Heaven is within the mind of man.
 Our afflictions and poverty are known because we have been put through these furnaces of affliction for a purpose.
 Yet we are rich because the power to change what we experience is all within us.